OtterrWater/hikari-lightblubrolereactionexample/README.md

 # hikari-lightblubrolereactionexample
-A role reaction used with Hikari-Lightbulb library.
+A role reaction used with Hikari-Lightbulb library for Discord.
 Does not work.
 Only for reference or starting points.
 Last worked on: 5/19/2022

 Issues that appeared: